S-Tentacion/LM_EXCHANGE/README.md

 # LM EXCHANGE

-This is a LM Exchange server API's, Created by and maintained by [shubham](https://github.com/S-Tentacion)
+This is a LM Exchange server API's, created by and maintained by [shubham](https://github.com/S-Tentacion)

 ## Demo

-This is node js project made via using of nodejs, expressjs, mongodb and of other packages.
-A live deployment of <b><i>API's </i></b> is here [link](https://lm-exchange.onrender.com).
+This is a node js project made with nodejs, expressjs, mongodb and other packages.
+The link to the live deployment of APIs can be found [here](https://lm-exchange.onrender.com).

 ## API Documentation